avadhanij/dotfiles/README.md

 # Dotfiles
 My dotfiles repository.
-Run `install.sh` to setup the environment.
+Run `install.sh` to setup the environment for a codespace.

 ## Dockerfile
 The `Dockerfile` is for generating a docker image that can be used for most development activities.
 Just volume mount local repo folder into the